SoftMatterLab24/lammps/doc/src/bond_bpm_prony.rst

 If the bond stretches beyond a strain of :math:`\epsilon_p` in compression or extension, it will plastically activate and :math:`r_{eq}` will evolve to ensure :math:`|(r-r_{eq})/r_{eq}|` never exceeds :math:`r_{eq}`.
 Therefore, if a bond is continually loaded in either tension or compression, the force in the elastic element will initially grow elastically before plateauing.
+Similar behaviour to *plastic no* can be achieved by setting an arbitrarily high value of :math:`\epsilon_p`, or a higher value than :math:`\epsilon_c` if the *break yes* option is enabled.

 The *nonlinear* keyword toggles whether the force in the elastic element is nonlinear.
 If set to *yes* the elastic force has a magnitude of